klsio22/vtexio-maria-bonita/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 Our boilerplate theme to create stores in the VTEX IO platform.

+## Objectives
+Create a store using vtex io blocks or using react components

 ## Tutorial
 To understand how things work check our tutorial [Build a store using VTEX IO](https://vtex.io/docs/getting-started/build-stores-with-store-framework/1/)